Effective method

 What is Passivation?

-• Passivation is a treatment with a mild acid (oxidizing agent) to strengthen the protective oxide layer.
+• Passivation is a chemical treatment using a mild acid (oxidizing agent) to strengthen the protective oxide layer on stainless steel.

-• During mechanical polishing or grinding on stainless steel, the surface becomes active and loses its passive properties.
+• During mechanical polishing or grinding, the surface becomes active, losing its passive properties.

-• If this happens spontaneously with the presence of foreign particles on the surface, they will remain in the passive layer, potentially providing less corrosion protection than creating the oxide layer through a controlled process.
+• To restore corrosion resistance, the passive layer must be recreated under controlled conditions.
+If this happens spontaneously with the presence of foreign particles on the surface, they will remain in the passive layer, potentially providing less corrosion protection than creating the oxide layer through a controlled process.

-Passivation acts as a chemical post-treatment for mechanically processed items without annealing.
-Especially, finely sanded, and blasted surfaces benefit from subsequent passivation.
-A passivation bath closely resembles pickling, but has a higher acid content, and functions differently.
+Passivation serves as a chemical post-treatment for mechanically processed components that have not undergone annealing.
+Finely sanded and blasted surfaces particularly benefit from passivation, as it enhances surface integrity without altering material properties.
+While a passivation bath resembles pickling, it contains higher acid content and functions differently.

-Because passivation does not contain an activator, it is a milder process than pickling.
-This is why it does not remove annealing or other chromium oxides through passivation.
+Unlike pickling, passivation does not contain an activator, making it a gentler treatment.
+It does not remove annealing oxides or other chromium oxides, preserving the structural integrity of stainless steel surfaces.

-Passivation can also be used as a post-treatment for electropolishing to increase the thickness of the passive layer and quickly make the surface more hydrophobic.
+Passivation can also be applied as a post-treatment for electropolishing, increasing the thickness of the passive layer and enhancing the surface’s hydrophobic properties.

 Contact Calamo